cvarrasi/better-muted-words-twitter-extension/README.md

 ### You suggest to mute <i>xyz</i>, so you are in favor/against <i>xyz</i>?
 > [!IMPORTANT]
-> <b>No view point or opinion is ever expressed with this extension and the keywords contained in packs</b> and no part of this extension ever represents the views of the creator or his employers.
+> <b>No view point or opinion is ever expressed with this extension and the keywords contained in it</b> and no part of this extension represents the views of the creator or his employers.

 The words found in the extension packs are simply terms that typically identify tweets about a topic.
 Their presence (or absence) is in no way a judgment, endorsement or rejection.
 It's up to the user to choose what to mute, depending on what they might not want to see in their feeds during their relaxing social media time.<br>